petarmihaylov/vagrant-up-base/README.md

+WARNING: This is a WORK-IN-PROGRESS.
+I wouldn't even call it a beta version, more like early ALPHA.
+---

 This is a Vagrant configuration plus provisioning shell script that lets you easily `vagrant up` a local machine for development.
 It was forked from [kappataumu's] excellent [vagrant-up-github-pages](https://github.com/kappataumu/vagrant-up-github-pages).

 Getting started is straightforward: